emu-rabbit/vue-router-rule/vuepress/src/guides/defineRules.md

 # Define Router Rules

-The most important thing is to define where the `Router` should go under certain circumstances, and we call them `RouterRules`.
+The most important thing is to define where the `Router` should go under certain circumstances, and we call them `RouterRule`s.
 We will use `RouterRuleBuilder` to create a builder, set its content, and finally generate an instance of `RouterRule`.

 To use `RouterRuleBuilder`, you must use the static function `RouterRuleBuilder.create` to generate a factory function.